-Table 1 lists the lead agencies for each pilot project operated under the auspices of HWPP #173, the concept tested, the date on which the project began enrolling patients, and the total number of patients enrolled from the time each project began through September 30, 2019.
+Table 1 lists the lead agency for each pilot project operated under the auspices of HWPP #173, the concept tested, the date on which the project began enrolling patients, and the total number of patients enrolled from the time each project began through September 30, 2020.
 The longest-running projects began enrolling patients in June 2015.
-The City of Los Angeles launched two new projects in June 2019 - an Alternate Destination - Mental Health project and an Alternate Destination - Sobering Center project.
-Three Alternate Destination - Urgent Care and two Postdischarge projects have closed for various reasons and one Post-discharge project suspended operations in September 2019.
+Three Alternate Destination - Urgent Care and two post-discharge projects have closed for various reasons and one post-discharge project suspended operations in September 2019.
 San Diego's project suspended operations in December 2017 due to lack of funding but was relaunched in June 2019.

-Collectively, the projects enrolled 7,857 people from June 2015 through September 2019.
-The number of people enrolled per project ranged from a low of two for the City of Carlsbad's Alternate Destination - Urgent Care project to a high of 2,548 for Fresno's Alternate Destination - Mental Health project.
-Projects testing the Alternate Destination - Mental Health concept enrolled the largest number of patients (3,085 patients).
-The Alternate Destination - Urgent Care projects enrolled the smallest numbers of patients (48 patients, respectively).
+Collectively, the projects enrolled 10,855 people from June 2015 through September 2020.
+The number of people enrolled per project ranged from a low of two for the City of Carlsbad's Alternate Destination -

+Urgent Care project to a high of 4,427 for Fresno's Alternate Destination - Mental Health project.
+Projects testing the Alternate Destination - Mental Health concept enrolled the largest number of patients (5,093 patients).
+The Alternate Destination - Urgent Care projects enrolled the smallest numbers of patients (48 patients).